UK rolls out hotel quarantine for 'high risk' country returnees

 JUSTIN TALLIS, AFP

-They will then take further tests on day two and eight of their stays.
+They will then take further tests on the second and eighth days of their stays.

 Anyone refusing to take tests risks a fine of between £1,000 and £2,000, while those who do not self-isolate could have to pay between £5,000 and £10,000.

-A limited list of exemptions from the measures include hauliers travelling from Portugal, defence personnel, visiting forces, government contractors and diplomatic missions.
+A limited list of exemptions from the measures include hauliers travelling from Portugal, defence personnel, government contractors and diplomatic missions.

 - 'Can't be easy' -